tomjoht/tomjoht.github.io/_posts/2024/01/2024-01-20-move-ai-pages-into-dedicated-space.md

 <figure><img style="max-width:500px" src="{{site.media}}/ainavigationnew.png" alt="AI section for content" /><figcaption>I moved the AI content into its own section and added links to the top navigation</figcaption></figure>

-See the **AI and docs** menu on my top navigation.
+See the **AI-powered docs** menu on my top navigation.
 This menu has two options:

-* **[AI tech comm series](/ai)**: Contains use cases for using AI with tech comm, including prompt engineering techniques for doc scenarios and more.
+* **[AI-powered documentation](/ai)**: Contains use cases for using AI with tech comm, including prompt engineering techniques for doc scenarios and more.
 * **[AI category posts](/category-ai)**: Contains all the posts that I've added to my ai category.

 {% include ads.html %}